DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Multidimensional Case Studies

 \subsection{Two-dimensional Problem with Scalar Control and Explicit Solution}

 In this subsection, we test our algorithm on Example 5.5 in Cvitani{\'c}, Possama{\"\i} and Touzi \cite{cvitanic2018dynamic}, which is a two-dimensional Principal-Agent problem with explicit solution.
-Translating into our notation from Section \ref{sec:model}, we take $b(t,a,x)=\sigma ax, \sigma(t,a,x)=\sigma x$ which corresponds to Geometric Brownian motion dynamics for $\{X_t\}$, quadratic running cost for the Agent, and zero running cost for Principal:
+The implementation for this section is publicly available at \url{https://github.com/Reedcgx/DeepPAAC}.
+Translating into our notation from Section \ref{sec:model}, we take $b(t,a,x)=\sigma ax, \sigma(t,x)=\sigma x$ which corresponds to Geometric Brownian motion dynamics for $\{X_t\}$, quadratic running cost for the Agent, and zero running cost for Principal:

-For the terminal lump-sum payment, there is a risk-averse Agent utility function $\Phi^A(T,\xi,m)= \log \xi$ and risk-neutral Principal's utility function $\Phi^P(T,\xi,X,m)=X-\xi$.
+For the terminal lump-sum payment, there is a risk-averse Agent utility function \\ $\Phi^A(T,\xi,m^A)= \log \xi$ and risk-neutral Principal's utility function $\Phi^P(T,\xi,X,m^P)=X-\xi$.

-The Agent's optimal wealth process $W_t$ satisfies
+The Agent's optimal wealth process $\{W_t\}$ satisfies

 It is shown in \cite{cvitanic2018dynamic} that the Agent's optimal control is $a^*_t=\sigma X_t Z_t$ and the HJB equation for the Principal's value function $V^P(t,x,w)$ is